DaveCTurner/davecturner.github.io/_posts/2018-02-18-tla-clock-specification.markdown

 date:   2018-02-18 19:09:09 +0000
 ---

-One of the great features of TLA+ is it's ability to formally express that one specification refines another.
+One of the great features of TLA+ is its ability to formally express that one specification refines another.
 Here is an [example of a pair of specifications, one of which refines the other, along with a proof of this fact in Isabelle/HOL](https://gist.github.com/DaveCTurner/96c0857869d9768920d7999f91f5bb3d).